brettcannon/python-launcher/README.md

        E.g. `2.7` for
        `/System/Library/Frameworks/Python.framework/Versions/2.7/Resources/Python.app/Contents/MacOS/Python`
      - What about implementations that don't install to e.g. `python3.7` like `pypy3`?
-       - Need more than just being able to alias name to Python version?
+       - Need more than just being able to alias `pypy3` to its Python version?
    - How should the config file search work?
      - Pre-defined locations?
      - Walk up from current directory?
      - [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)?
 1. Windows support
    - `PATH`
+   - Windows Store (should be covered by `PATH` search, but need to make sure)
    - Registry
-   - Windows Store (should be covered by `PATH` search, but need to make sure)
 1. Replacement for `.venv/bin/python` (while keeping the `python` name)
+  - Might need switch off CLI additions -- i.e. `-h`, `--list`, and version specifier support -- in this situation to make this work
-   - Read `../pyvenv.cfg` to resolve for `Any` version
+   - Read `../pyvenv.cfg` and its [`home` key](https://docs.python.org/3/library/venv.html#creating-virtual-environments) to determine where to look for the Python executable
+     - What if `home` has multiple Python executables installed?
+Might need to add an `executable` key to give full path to the creating interpreter.
    - Acts as a heavyweight "symlink" to the Python executable for the virtual environment
    - Speeds up environment creation by not having to copy over entire Python installation on     Windows (e.g. `.pyd` files)
+   - [See/edit the `site` module](https://github.com/python/cpython/blob/master/Lib/site.py#L456) to gain ability to specify virtual environment location (while maintaining the invariant on how to detect virtual environments as outlined in the [`venv` module docs](https://docs.python.org/3/library/venv.html#module-venv))
 1. Use `OsString`/`OsStr` everywhere (versus now which is wherever it's easy w/ `path::Path`)?
    - Widest compatibility for people where they have undecodable paths (which is hopefully a very small minority)